 Description: Lamb’s quarters is an annual plant belonging to the goosefoot family (Chenopodiaceae).

-It has an erect stem with vertical branches, reaching from 25 to 40 cm in height, but in a good soil it can grow over one meter tall.
+It has an erect stem with vertical branches, reaching from 25 to 40 cm in height, but in a good soil, it can grow over one meter tall.

 The alternate leaves are spread across the stem.
-The leaves close to the base are toothed and diamond shaped while the leaves on the upper part of the stem are narrow, pointed and covered with tiny whitish hairs on the underside.
+The leaves close to the base are toothed and diamond shaped while the leaves on the upper part of the stem are thin pointed and covered with tiny whitish hairs on the underside.

 The flowering usually takes place from July to September.
 The flowers are very small and grow in small cymes that form a dense inflorescence.

 Lamb’s quarters produces two kinds of seeds, one is small, brown and germinates in the fall, while the other is slightly larger, black, and germinates usually in the following spring but it can retain germination capacity for years in the soil.